Skip to main content

 • Are there caveats or limitations in the research on Bifidobacterium plantarum?

-• Does Bifidobacterium plantarum help with depression?
+• Does Bifidobacterium plantarum help with depression symptoms?

-• Does Bifidobacterium plantarum reduce inflammation?
+• Does Bifidobacterium plantarum help with inflammation?

 Most-studied combinations with Bifidobacterium plantarum